Vickie Guerrero: Final storylines and departure (2012–2014)

-After showing "evidence" to the WWE Board of Directors of AJ Lee "fraternizing" with a WWE wrestler – which was later stated as John Cena – AJ was asked to resign.
-On the October 22 episode of Raw, Mr. McMahon announced Guerrero as the new Raw Managing Supervisor.
-On the December 10 episode of Raw, Guerrero defeated AJ with help from Brad Maddox, who was the special referee for the match.
+On the October 22 episode of Raw, Guerrero was included as the Raw Managing Supervisor.
+On the December 10 episode of Raw, Guerrero defeated AJ Lee with help from Brad Maddox, who was the special referee for the match.
 At the Tables, Ladders & Chairs pay-per-view, Guerrero tried to help Dolph Ziggler in his ladder match against Cena, until she was attacked by AJ, who betrayed Cena and helped Ziggler win.
 The following night on Raw, Guerrero teamed with Cena to defeat the new couple of Ziggler and AJ by disqualification due to interference from Big E Langston.

-On the February 18, 2013, episode of Raw, Guerrero named Brad Maddox as her assistant, where Maddox came up with the name of Team Brickie.
-In mid-2013, Vickie entered a storyline where Vince McMahon, Stephanie McMahon, and Triple H pressured her to increase the level of her authority.
-On the July 8 episode of Raw, after undergoing a job evaluation, the fans did not vote in Vickie's favor, resulting in her getting fired by Stephanie McMahon.
-Vince McMahon tried to console her afterwards, and appointed her assistant, Brad Maddox, as the new General Manager.